mweel1/usa_high_level/grants/personal-profile/index.md

 5. Authorizing and storing keys to government services to allow operating systems to interact with government services.
 6. Storing keys to login into domains and native applications.

-# Birth Certificate

-The jurisdiction of human services will store the birth certificate and provide it to the personal profile.
-Any services using the personal profile birth certificate can always get it verified with human services.

 # Gov't Service Integration

 Whenever information is needed for the govt.
 The information will be provided to the govt agency where an ID will be received, and then placed in your personal profile with that ID.